Glossary

 Network-level DDoS attacks graphs are based on traffic measured in bytes.

-On Cloudflare Radar’s Security & Attacks page, you can view connection tampering statistics derived from a sample of connections to Cloudflare’s servers.
+On Cloudflare Radar’s Security & Attacks page ↗, you can view statistics on resets and timeouts from a sample of TCP connections to Cloudflare’s servers, broken down by how far the connection progressed before termination.
 The plot lines are defined as follows:

 Attackers use multiple types of techniques when carrying out email-based attacks, including links or attachments leading to malware; identity deception, where the message appears to be coming from a trusted contact; and brand impersonation, where the message appears to be coming from a trusted brand.
 Categories are assigned to the various types of threats found during the analysis of a malicious email message, and a single message can have multiple categories.
 These categories are aggregated into “Link”, “Attachment”, “Impersonation”, and “Other” groupings.
 “Link” groups individual threat types where the attacker is trying to get the user to click on something, “Attachment” groups individual threat types where the attacker has attached a file to the email message, and “Impersonation” groups individual threat types where the attacker is impersonating a trusted brand or contact.
 The “Other” grouping includes other threat types not covered by the previous three.
 The percentages represent the share of malicious email messages where the given threat categories have been found.
 Data for this metric comes from Cloudflare’s cloud email security service.